VulcanJS/Vulcan/packages/vulcan-core/README.md

-Telescope core package, used internally.
+Vulcan core package, used internally.